New Jersey Birth Malpractice Lawyer

 SELECT ALL THAT APPLY TO YOUR BABY:*

-When we talk about medical malpractice in a birth injury case, it means a healthcare provider did something they shouldn’t have, or didn’t do something they should have, and it caused harm to your baby.
-They didn’t meet the “standard of care” that a reasonable and careful medical professional would have used in the same situation.
+When we talk about medical malpractice in a birth injury case, it means a healthcare provider did something they shouldn’t have, or didn’t do something they should have, and it caused a child’s injury with significant legal and medical consequences.
+They didn’t meet the standard of care that a reasonable and careful medical professional would have used in the same situation.

 What are some common types of Medical Malpractice Birth Injuries in New Jersey?

 • Erb’s Palsy/Brachial Plexus Injuries: This happens when the nerves in a baby’s neck and shoulder are stretched or torn during delivery, especially if there’s a difficult birth or the baby’s shoulder gets stuck (called shoulder dystocia).
-This can cause weakness or paralysis in the baby’s arm.
+These injuries often occur when excessive force is applied during extraction through the birth canal, causing weakness or paralysis in the baby’s arm.

 • Brain Injuries (Hypoxic-Ischemic Encephalopathy – HIE): This big word means the baby’s brain didn’t get enough oxygen or blood flow around the time of birth.
-It can lead to severe developmental problems, learning disabilities, or even more serious conditions.
+A brain injury like this is among the most serious birth injuries and can lead to severe developmental problems, learning disabilities, or even more serious conditions.
 A report from the National Institutes of Health (NIH) highlights that HIE is a major cause of newborn mortality and chronic neurological disabilities.

 • Spinal Cord Injuries: These are rare but very serious injuries that can happen if too much force is used or if the baby is twisted during delivery.